 If you are experiencing problems with your heating system we advise you to contact a Gas Safe registered installer, ideally the installer who fitted your system.
 However, you may find some of these tips useful:

-The liquid in the external condensate pipe can freeze and cause a blockage.
-Boilers will detect this blockage and shut down to avoid water damage or damage to your boiler.
-If you think this has happened you should either contact a Gas Safe installer or watch this short video for more information on how you can possibly resolve the issue yourself.
+If you think this has happened you should either contact a Gas Safe installer or watch a video online that could help you resolve the issue yourself.

 If you suspect your water pipe has frozen, contact your local plumber.